 “Oh, let me see, yes, here it is.”

-Then he spun to walk his walk.
-He wore no suit jacket today and she appreciated the pleasure of a view of his fine tight ass walking away from her once again and satisfied herself that his grin and eye contact had some meaning.
+Nate looked her in the eye, “Thank you, Samantha” then spun to walk his walk.
+He wore no suit jacket today, and she appreciated the pleasure of a view of his fine tight ass walking away from her once again and satisfied herself that his grin and eye contact had some meaning.
 There was a message in it, she was sure.